 Phase 3: Prod AKS clusters.
 [Will identify less critical AKS cluster and add the cluster in the enforce mode control policy, will follow ascending order of criticality (Low to High)]

-Aqua Runtime Enforcement Mode requiredimmediately sdare to4.0 Aqua
+Aqua Runtime Enforcement Mode

+Keep the added AKS cluster under observation and take required actions immediately if any impact happens.

+We can provide exemptions based on ServiceNow request which are to be submitted by the AKS cluster owner/the application owner.

+4.0 Aqua Enforce mode Process Workflow – Diagram:

+Enable Enforce mode of Aqua runtime control

 5.0 Reference document: